1871fotc/fotc/docs/cemetery/index.md

 !!! warning "Volunteer"

     Unfortunately signs are often vandalised in the cemetery.
-If you find a damaged of missing sign, please take a photo and [report it to the Brisbane City Council](https://forms.brisbane.qld.gov.au/report-it-missing-damaged-or-faded-traffic-signs)
+If you find a damaged or missing sign, please take a photo and [report it to the Brisbane City Council](https://forms.brisbane.qld.gov.au/report-it-missing-damaged-or-faded-traffic-signs)

 <!--
 Points to note: